Understand Custom Chart

 }

-Reference syntax & String interpolation
+Reference syntax and string interpolation

 To reference a property of a declared object and pass its value into the Vega-lite chart template, we use dot notation and string interpolation syntax: